alexandraholcombe/cr-csharp-week3/README.md

         > "Katie", id is 11
 * Example Output: `{Elizabeth object}, {Katie object}`

+**The DeleteAll method for the Stylist class will return an empty list of Stylist objects and delete all rows from the stylists table.**
+* Example Input: none
+* Example Input: `{empty list}`

 **The Save method for the Stylist class will save new Stylists to the database.**
 * Example Input:
     \> New stylist: "Jennifer"